TheColorman/ProjectIdeas/README.md

   <br/>

-> ### Netflix for torrents ❌
+> ### ~~Netflix for torrents ❌~~
-> Popcorn Time was usually called the Netflix for piracy/torrents.
+> ~~Popcorn Time was usually called the Netflix for piracy/torrents.
 This would be a similar service where you browse movies (catalogued trough a service like TMDB).
-One a movie/series and a video quality has been chosen, the service will find a suitable torrent and begin streaming it locally.
+One a movie/series and a video quality has been chosen, the service will find a suitable torrent and begin streaming it locally.~~
-> Get some categories and cover art through TMDB API, and use their API as a search engine.
+> ~~Get some categories and cover art through TMDB API, and use their API as a search engine.
 Everything happens locally, minimum server communication.
-Website will have built-in torrent client (if that's even possible) that will sequentially download the movie/selected episode of TV show.
+Website will have built-in torrent client (if that's even possible) that will sequentially download the movie/selected episode of TV show.~~
+> This has now been created by [TheUnknown](https://github.com/ThaUnknown), though only for anime ([https://github.com/ThaUnknown/miru](https://github.com/ThaUnknown/miru))